dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-This query returned 153 records where the `Dollars` value is zero or null.
-Since `Dollars` is derived from `PurchasePrice * Quantity`, a zero value implies a zero purchase price for these items.
+Our query returned 153 records where the `Dollars` value is zero or null.
+Given that `Dollars` is calculated from `PurchasePrice * Quantity`,  a zero value here strongly suggests these items had a zero purchase price.
 Possible explanations include:
-- **Promotional or Free Goods:** Items given away as part of a promotion, marketing campaign, or bundled with other purchases.
+- **Promotional or Free Goods:** These items might have been given away as part of a marketing campaign, a promotion, or bundled with other purchases.
-- **Samples:** Products recorded as samples for in-store use or customer trials.
+- **Samples:** They could also be products recorded as samples for in-store use or customer trials.
 - **Data Entry Errors:** Mistakes made during data input.

 **📦 Sales:**